code-423n4/2023-01-astaria-findings/data/caventa-Q.md

 return string(abi.encodePacked("AST-Vault-", ERC20(asset()).symbol()));
 return string(abi.encodePacked("AST-V", owner(), "-", ERC20(asset()).symbol()));

-It is not recommend to encodePacked two strings as string is dynamic type
+It is not recommended to encodePacked two strings as strings because string is a dynamic type variable

-See the following comment in https://docs.soliditylang.org/en/v0.8.11/abi-spec.html
+See the following comment at https://docs.soliditylang.org/en/v0.8.11/abi-spec.html

 If you use keccak256(abi.encodePacked(a, b)) and both a and b are dynamic types, it is easy to craft collisions in the hash value by moving parts of a into b and vice-versa.
 More specifically, abi.encodePacked("a", "bc") == abi.encodePacked("ab", "c").
 If you use abi.encodePacked for signatures, authentication or data integrity, make sure to always use the same types and check that at most one of them is dynamic.
 Unless there is a compelling reason, abi.encode should be preferred.